-SpaceEngine supports the tiled cubemap textures with any level of detail in any place.
-This means that you can, for example, have an Earth texture with resolution of 6 x 32768 x 32768 (obtained from Blue Marble Next Generation), and in some places such as the Grand Canyon, the level detail can be improved by adding an additional tiles with higher levels.
-Or vice versa, the large homogeneous areas with no detail – the oceans – can have only lower-level tiles (from 0 to 2) with the rest removed, which saves the disk space and improves loading time.
+SpaceEngine supports the tiled cubemap textures with any level of detail at any place.
+This means that you can, for example, have an Earth texture with a resolution of 6 x 32768 x 32768 (obtained from Blue Marble Next Generation), and in some places such as the Grand Canyon, the level detail can be improved by adding additional tiles with higher levels.
+Or vice versa, the large homogeneous areas with no detail – the oceans – can have only lower-level tiles (from 0 to 2) with the rest removed, which saves disk space and improves loading time.
 The Cubemap can try to identify such homogeneous areas and remove them.
-Thus, it is recommended to use this optimization only with texture with large homogeneous areas such as the oceans; it is not recommended to do that for other textures.
+Thus, it is recommended to use this optimization only with textures with large homogeneous areas such as the oceans; it is not recommended to do it for other textures.

 The subfolder called optimized is created in the temporary folder specified by the TempFolder parameter.
-Inside it, the subfolders called neg_x, neg_y, neg_z, pos_x, pos_y, pos_z are created.
-A detected homogeneous tiles are moved into that subfolders.
+Inside it, subfolders called neg_x, neg_y, neg_z, pos_x, pos_y, pos_z are created.
+Any detected homogeneous tiles are moved into those subfolders.
 They are candidates for removal.

-A general guidelines for optimization are the next.
-After generating the tiles without optimization (OptimizeTiles false), start from some value MinVar and run CubeMap with OptimizeTiles true while the rest stages are disabled (parameters CreateBaseTex to TileBaces are set to false).
+General guidelines for optimization are the next.
+After generating the tiles without optimization (OptimizeTiles false), start from some value MinVar and run CubeMap with OptimizeTiles true while the rest of the stages are disabled (parameters CreateBaseTex to TileBaces are set to false).
 It is better to do that for only one face, choosing it by the parameters Create_NEG_X … Create_POS_Z.
-Next, look which tiles were moved to a temporary folder.
-If not satisfyingly, move the tiles back (manually), adjust the MinVar value, and repeat until you get an acceptable result.
+Next, look at which tiles were moved to the temporary folder.
+If not you are not satisfied with the results, move the tiles back (manually), adjust the MinVar value, and repeat until you get an acceptable result.
 Then do the optimization of the other faces using the optimal value of the MinVar you have found.

-The current version (1.06) does not use a good algorithm, so errors are possible – e.g. tile with a small island and homogeneous ocean around it can be considered as homogeneous, while the tile with a slight color gradient can be considered as heterogeneous.
-Therefore it is recommended to look at all the tiles in the temporary folder and move back those which seems to be not suitable for removal.
-It is also recommended to save these removed tiles somewhere, so you can quickly restore incorrectly deleted tiles, without launching again a full conversion process with the CubeMap (especially if the source cylindrical texture is large).
+The current version (1.06) does not use a good algorithm, so errors are possible – e.g. tiles with a small island and homogeneous ocean around it can be considered as homogeneous, while tiles with a slight color gradient can be considered as heterogeneous.
+Therefore it is recommended to look at all the tiles in the temporary folder and move back those which seem to not be suitable for removal.
+It is also recommended to save these removed tiles somewhere, so you can quickly restore incorrectly deleted tiles, without having to launch a full conversion process with the CubeMap again (especially if the source cylindrical texture is large).